MDC is Now Smoke-Free!

 Miami Dade College is committed to the health and wellness of its students, faculty, staff, and visitors.
 On April 19, 2011, MDC became a tobacco- and smoke-free college, creating a healthier environment for learning and working.

 Live - Learn - Breathe

-Smoking is prohibited in all college buildings and outdoor campus areas including parking lots, grounds, rooftops, plazas, courtyards, and entrance and exit ways.
+Smoking, including the use of e-cigarettes, is prohibited in all college buildings and outdoor campus areas including parking lots, grounds, rooftops, plazas, courtyards, and entrance and exit ways.

 Visitors, contractors, and other individuals on campus who are in violation of the policy should be reminded of the policy and asked to comply by ceasing smoking and discarding the tobacco product.

 According to the American Lung Association, there is no risk-free level of secondhand smoke.
 Secondhand smoke causes approximately 3,400 lung cancer deaths and 46,000 heart disease deaths in adult non-smokers in the United States each year.